rossant/ipymd/README.md

 Cons:

-* nbformat not really git-friendly (JSON, contains the code output by default)
+* nbformat not really git-friendly (JSON, contains the outputs by default)
 * cannot easily edit in a text editor